turbo-sim/turboflow/paper/paper.md

 Meanline models are essential for simulation of turbomachinery [@dixon_fluid_2014].
 For design processes, they enable rapid evaluation of design concepts and are used to establish key geometrical parameters.
 The preliminary design forms the basis for subsequent refined design steps, and is crucial for achieving high-efficiency turbomachinery [@macchi_organic_2017].
 Furthermore, meanline models offer a method to quickly, yet accurately, predict performance, making them well-suited for system-level analyses involving turbomachines, both at design and off-design conditions.

 Despite the importance of these models, there is no established reference meanline tool for turbomachinery modeling available.
-Altough, there are several commercial tools available:
+Altough there are several commercial tools available:

 - CFturbo [@noauthor_cfturbo_nodate]
 - AxSTREAM [@noauthor_axstream_nodate]